ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.cameras/README.md

 Supported cameras:
 ### URL image
-This is normal URL request, where all parameters are in URL.
+This is a normal URL request, where all parameters are in URL.
 Like `http://mycam/snapshot.jpg`

 ### URL image with basic authentication
 This is URL request for image, where all parameters are in URL, but you can provide the credentials for basic authentication.
 Like `http://mycam/snapshot.jpg`